heterophyllus/GlassPlotter/README.md

-# GlassPlotter - Desktop Glassmap Viewer
+# GlassPlotter

 ![MDI](data/screenshot/Screenshot_MDI.png)

 ## Overview
 GlassPlotter is a desktop application for utilizing commercial optical glass catalogs.
 It features to provide a great variety of glass maps, characteristics plots and other analyses with good-looking graphics.
-Most of optical glass suppliers are supported.
+Most of the optical glass suppliers are supported.

 ## Getting Started